Shades of Gray… you want 50 to inspire passion? Forget about it. I got 256.

 Work in process — pencil drawing in black and white.

-The process of drawing allows for a better understanding of tonal ranges.
+Drawing helps improve understanding of tonal ranges.
 When drawing, like photography, lighter tones appear more forward – hence highlights are in white.
 Good old-fashioned pencil drawing is still one of the best ways to learn about grayscale tonal values.
 Artists (and photographers) need to understand the power of tone alone.
-Centuries ago, artists who also instructed, like Leonardo da Vinci, for example, would only allow their students to create monochromatic drawings until the tone was fully understood.
+Centuries ago, artists who also taught, like Leonardo da Vinci, would only allow their students to create monochromatic drawings until the tone was fully understood.
 Only then were they allowed to explore color.

 Naturally, B/W is ideal for fine art photography – especially figurative work.
 I often convert my color photography with models to B/W images.
 Everything changes.
-I find that I tend to crop images differently for black and white as opposed to when I’m cropping color.
+I find that I tend to crop images differently for black-and-white than for color.
 Just that mindset of going from color to B/W changes everything in my approach to creating a beautiful image.

 B/W is terrific for landscape photography, too, adding drama to a shot.